WebSocket: Opening handshake

 Sec-WebSocket-Key and Sec-WebSocket-Accept are intended to prevent a caching proxy from re-sending a previous WebSocket conversation, and does not provide any authentication, privacy, or integrity.

 Though some servers accept a short Sec-WebSocket-Key, many modern servers will reject the request with error "invalid Sec-WebSocket-Key header".

 Frame-based message

 After the opening handshake, the client and server can, at any time, send data messages (text or binary) and control messages (Close, Ping, Pong) to each other.
 A message is composed of one frame if unfragmented or at least two frames if fragmented.

 Fragmentation splits a message into two or more frames.
 It enables sending messages with initial data available but complete length unknown.
 Without fragmentation, the whole message must be sent in one frame, so the complete length is needed before the first byte can be sent, which requires a buffer.
-It also enables multiplexing several streams simultaneously (e.g. to avoid monopolizing a socket for a single large payload).
+It was proposed to extend this feature to enable multiplexing several streams simultaneously (e.g. to avoid monopolizing a socket for a single large payload), but the protocol extension was never accepted.